 Are Mole Bites Dangerous?

-Even though mole bites aren’t generally serious, you should still take them seriously as if it were any other wild animal.
+Even though mole bites typically aren’t serious, you should treat them seriously if they occur.

-There are no known transferable diseases between moles and humans, but they can sometimes carry fleas or ticks that do spread our way.
+Because moles live in the dirt, they carry bacteria.
+However, their fine fur and soft skin lets them dig ergonomically and help keep them clean.
+Although there are no known transferable diseases between moles and humans, moles sometimes carry fleas and ticks and can spread germs through third-party hitchhikers.
 This is especially true if you live in a heavily forested area, where Lyme disease is a risk.

-If a mole does bite you, clean the wound thoroughly with soap and water.
+If a mole bites you, clean the wound thoroughly with soap and water.
 Apply an antiseptic and cover the area with a clean bandage to prevent infections.
 If you develop concerning symptoms after the bite, seek medical attention.

-Moles are some of the most antisocial animals, and so by simply being close enough to a human to bite, this animal might feel attacked.
-The best way to stop a mole attack from happening: leave the mole alone.
+Moles are antisocial animals.
+Simply being close to a human can cause the animal to feel attacked.
+The best way to stop a mole bite from happening: leave the mole alone.

 Will Moles Eat My Garden?

-Moles can damage gardens by digging through your yard in search of food.
-They probably won’t venture out to the surface to gnaw on your plants, but they will eat through any roots that get in the way of their tunnels.
-This can create weak spots in the ground and perhaps even sinkage above ground.
+Moles damage gardens by digging through yards in search of food.
+They don’t usually venture to the surface to gnaw on plants, but they will eat through any roots that get in the way of their tunnels.
+This creates ground-level weak spots and, sometimes, sinkage.

 The most visible sign of mole activity is the raised ridges and mounds of soil they create coming up through your lawn.
 With a mole’s subterranean lifestyle, these are usually accidental, and you can fill them back up and reseed the areas as necessary.

-While moles can be annoying sometimes, there is some benefit to having them around.
-They eat termites and garden pests, and can help control the population of beneficial insects.
+While moles can be annoying, there is some benefit to having them around.
+They eat termites and garden pests and can help control the insect population.
 They also aerate the soil, which can help plant growth and nutrient absorption.

-However, if you’re dealing with a troublesome mole, there are a few humane methods to discourage its digging near your garden.
-They include the following:
+If you’re dealing with a troublesome mole, there are a few humane methods to discourage its digging near your garden.
+They include:

 - Strongly-scented items: Moles don’t like strong smells.
-You can plant flowers like daffodils and marigolds to deter moles, or use fragrant foods like ground coffee or garlic.
+You can plant flowers like daffodils and marigolds to deter moles or spread fragrant coffee grounds or garlic.

 - Do some hardscaping: Use gravel or rocks in strategic locations around your flowerbeds to make a barrier moles find hard to penetrate.

-- Install an underground fence: Underground fencing and mesh can stop moles from entering a specific area.
+- Install an underground fence: Subterranean fencing and mesh can stop moles from entering a specific area.

 If you’re dealing with constant mole holes in your yard and DIY methods are unsuccessful, contact a pest control service that can help develop a more aggressive strategy against the moles.